 For a new metal frame building the basic application is to wrap the metal frame on the exterior with the reflective foil facing outward.
-Then create a required airspace between the foil and the exterior surface (metal, wood, siding etc.) using some type of girt or hat channel.
+Then create a required airspace between the foil and the exterior surface (metal, wood, siding etc.) using some type of girt, spacer, or hat channels.

 Below is the BASIC install guide for smaller metal buildings like garages, sheds, barns, mini-storage, etc. Because we know there are many variations for these type buildings, these instructions are meant to be a general guide that can be tweaked or adjusted to apply to all.
 However, if you have a specific question on how to use BlueTex™ in your building contact us.
 If you have pictures and/or drawings, you can send those to us too.

-*For larger non-conditioned or semi-conditioned building using red Iron steel construction contact us here.
+*For larger non-conditioned or semi-conditioned building using red iron steel construction, see install info here.

 A self-tapping screw is a screw that taps its own hole as it is driven into the material.

-WRAP IT: Run BlueTex™ Insulation along the bottom edge of building.
-Put the tape tab on the top inside against the framing with the peel off paper facing towards the outside. *DO NOT PEEL OFF THE PAPER TAB YET.*
+WRAP IT: Run BlueTex™ Insulation along the bottom edge of building with the foil side facing you and the white side facing inside the building.
+Make sure the adhesive edge is facing up, along the top of the top of this run. *DO NOT PEEL OFF THE PAPER TAB YET.*

 FINISH WRAPPING THE WALLS: At this point you want to continue with all the walls.
 Once you're done with the walls, move on to the roofline.